Agent Skills: tmux (agent automation) skill

 Purpose

 You are not teaching the human tmux.
-You are using tmux yourself as a controllable terminal multiplexer so you can:
+You are using tmux yourself as a controllable terminal multiplexer to:

 • run long-lived processes (servers, watchers, debuggers)